January 2025

 Additionally, the increasing prevalence of cancer globally is driving the demand for more precise and personalized treatment options.
 The rising incidence of cancer, coupled with the growing understanding of the complex molecular and genetic mechanisms underlying the disease, has created a strong market for precision oncology solutions.

 Precision medicine aims to provide the right cancer treatment to the right patient at the right dose and time.
-This approach to oncology began to take shape in the late 1990s.
-In 1998, researchers identified the BCR-ABL gene rearrangement in chronic myeloid leukemia and targeted it with the small molecule imatinib, which led to significant clinical improvements and FDA approval in 2001.
 That same year, the first draft of the human genome was completed, followed by the sequencing of cancer genomes.
 The rapid discovery of driver mutations and effective tyrosine kinase inhibitors in cancers like non-small cell lung cancer and melanoma led to the development of quick and affordable PCR-based assays to detect these mutations.
 This sparked a surge of interest in molecular profiling.

 At the heart of precision oncology is the understanding that somatic mutations drive cancer development.
 Driver mutations in oncogenes lead to uncontrolled cancer growth, while mutations in tumor suppressor genes, which normally help control tumor formation, can also drive cancer when they are lost or inactivated.
 To identify all possible genetic alterations, a multi-omic approach using various technologies is recommended.
 However, the abundance of technologies and commercial tests, along with sometimes conflicting results, can overwhelm clinicians.
 Even in top academic centers, oncologists often feel uncertain about how to apply genomic findings effectively.